hamishmb/getdevinfo/docs/format.rst

 is provided in it, needs to be explained precisely.

-This format is the same on both Linux and macOS, but the macOS version of this librry currently has less functionality, so some of the information isn't present on that version.
+This format is the same on both Linux and macOS, but the macOS version of this library currently has less functionality, so some of the information isn't present on that version.
 Instead, placeholders like "N/A" or "Unknown" are used.
 Those instances will be pointed out here.